Interpretable Machine Learning for Survival Analysis

 \subsubsection{Local Interpretable Model-Agnostic Explanations (LIME)}

-Kovalev et al.\cite{kovalev2020} have proposed an extension of the well-known local interpretable model-agnostic explanations (LIME) algorithm called \emph{SurvLIME}.
+Kovalev et al.\cite{kovalev2020} have proposed an extension of the well-known local interpretable model-agnostic explanations (LIME) algorithm\cite{ribeiro2016} called \emph{SurvLIME}.
 LIME and \emph{SurvLIME} are specific variants of the idea of local surrogate models.
-These are designed to approximate the behavior of black-box models in a local region of the input space, usually to provide insights into the decision-making process for one individual prediction.
-The \emph{SurvLIME} explanation algorithm approximates the cumulative hazard function (CHF) generated by the the black-box model using the Cox regression model's CHF for the same input example $\mathbf{x}$.
+These are designed to approximate the behavior of black box models in a local region of the input space, usually to provide insights into the decision-making process for one individual prediction.
+The \emph{SurvLIME} explanation algorithm approximates the CHF generated by the the black box model using the Cox regression model's CHF for the same input example $\mathbf{x}$.
 This idea is based on the fact that the Cox regression is considered an interpretable model, as discussed in Section~\ref{interpretable_models}.
 In a first step, a point of interest $\mathbf{x}$ is selected around which a set of nearby points $\mathbf{x}^k$ with $k=1,\dots,g$ is generated.
-Then the survival machine learning model is used to predict cumulative hazard functions $f^{\text{CHF}}(t|\mathbf{x}^k), \; \; \forall k=1,\dots,g$.
-In a next step, the optimal coefficients $\mathbf{b}$ are determined such that the average distance between every pair $f^{\text{CHF}}(t|\mathbf{x}^k)$ and $f_{Cox}^{CHF}(t|\mathbf{x}^k,\mathbf{b})$ is minimized over all generated points $\mathbf{x}^1,\dots,\mathbf{x}^g$ for all ordered event times $t = t_{\min},\ldots,t_{\max}$.
+Then the survival machine learning model is used to predict cumulative hazard functions $\Lambda(t|\mathbf{x}^k), \; \; \forall k \in \{1,\dots,g\}$.
+In a next step, the optimal coefficients $\mathbf{b}$ are determined such that the average Euclidean distance between every pair $\Lambda(t|\mathbf{x}^k)$ and $\Lambda_{\text{Cox}}(t|\mathbf{x}^k,\mathbf{b})$ is minimized over all generated points $\mathbf{x}^1,\dots,\mathbf{x}^g$ for all ordered event times $t = t_{\min},\ldots,t_{\max}$.
 This mean distance between every CHF pair over all generated points is considered, since survival models produce functional outputs rather than pointwise outputs as in the classical setting.
 Each CHF distance is further assigned a weight $w^k$, which is larger for smaller distances between $\mathbf{x}$ and $\mathbf{x}^k$ and vice versa.
-A considerable simplification of the resulting minimization problem is induced by the independence of $\varphi(\mathbf{x},\mathbf{b})$ (see Equation~\ref{eq:coxph}) from time t, implying that time and covariates can be considered separately.
+A considerable simplification of the resulting minimization problem is induced by the independence of $\varphi(\mathbf{x},\mathbf{b})$ from time, implying that time and features can be considered separately.
 Kovalev et al. show that the resulting optimization problem is unconstrained and convex, which is beneficial, because it guarantees a unique global optimum and can be solved efficiently using well-established algorithms.
 The computation of \emph{SurvLIME} is summarized in Algorithm~\ref{alg:LIME} taken directly from Kovalev et al.\cite{kovalev2020}.

-with $v_{jk}$ defined as straightening weights to adjust for the difference between the distance of the original CHFs and the distance of the logarithms of the CHFs.